 Jacksonville, Florida – Ge Songtao (50, Nanjing, People’s Republic of China) has pleaded guilty to conspiring to submit false export information through the federal government’s Automated Export System and to fraudulently export to China maritime raiding craft and engines, and attempting to fraudulently export that equipment in violation of U.S. law.
 Ge Songtao faces a maximum penalty of 15 years in federal prison.
 A sentencing date has not yet been set.

-According to the plea agreement, Ge Songtao was the chairman of Shanghai Breeze Technology Co.
+, Ge Songtao was the chairman of Shanghai Breeze Technology Co.
 Ltd., a company headquartered in Shanghai, China.
 Beginning in 2018, he was interested in identifying a source of supply of U.S.-manufactured combat rubber raiding craft equipped with engines that can operate using gasoline, diesel fuel, or jet fuel.
 These vessels and multi-fuel engines are used by the U.S. military and can be operated after being launched from a submerged submarine or dropped into the ocean by an aircraft.
 No comparable engine is manufactured in China.